Xingzhouliu1987/mattermost-ansible/README.md

 Encryption requires that
 (1) Tables are stored using innodb with file_per_table set.
 (2) Use of MySQL Keyring.
 This activates the keyring_file plugin.
 You can disable/enable encryption for tables by issuing ALTER TABLE ...
-ENCRYPTION= statement against mattermost.
+ENCRYPTION= statement against mattermost db.
 To protect attached files, you will need to configure either full disk or folder encryption on the data folder.

+Encrypted tables can be backed up using the flush then copy binary file method.
+Flush operation will create a transfer key file (.cfp) for each encrypted table that will be used to restore the table.
 ---

 ### Current To-Do's